- Have you ever gone to the hospital because of a serious health problem?

 [adjective] causing very great pain, difficulty, worry, damage

-She endured a lot of pain when her parents were gone.
+She endured a lot of severe pain when her parents were gone.

 [adjective] someone who is cautious avoids risks